seainfo6150/seainfo6150/assignments/final-project.md

 ### Week 10, March 11
 I will upload the project requirements and be available during our regular class period (2pm-5pm) via Slack for any real-time questions you may have regarding the project.

-During the Week 10 class period, you should
+During Week 10, you should
 * decide if you are working individually or on a team
 * decide what kind of website you want to develop
 * work on look and feel, wireframes, user flows and sitemap for the website